-The New Mexico Interfaith Dialogue will be having an in-person dialogue on Thursday September 19th, 7:00 to 8:30 pm at Congregation Albert, located at 3800 Louisiana Blvd NE, Albuquerque, NM 87110.
-Our speakers will be Rosemary Blanchard and Joyce Babbin from The Society of Friends (Quakers).
-We look forward to an engaging dialogue from the […]
+The New Mexico Interfaith Dialogue will be having an in-person dialogue on Thursday November 21st, 7:00 to 8:30 pm at Congregation Albert, located at 3800 Louisiana Blvd NE, Albuquerque, NM 87110.
+Our speaker will be Linda Spitz Sandstrom.
+We look forward to an engaging dialogue about the Jewish organization Hadassah.

 The 29th Annual Spring Colloquium